Extend the Runway: Why Founders Are Flocking to Outsourced Sales Teams for a Higher ROI

 While this is nowhere near the unemployment rate of nearly 15% in April 2020, we can be near certain that it will continue to rise further in the coming months.

-On top of unemployment rising, we’ll also see consumer spending continue to decline.
+On top of unemployment, we’ll also see consumer spending decline.
 Many people who once considered themselves to be middle class may find themselves struggling to survive as their socio-economic status declines.

 If you’re worried for your own financial security or of someone you love, you should hold onto your seat as the ship enters the heart of the storm.